modelab/grasshopper-primer/en/2-extensions/2-1/2_Components.md

 **Element\* Mesh Offset**

 This component creats an offset of the input mesh based on the vertex normals.

+**Element\* Mesh Poke Face**

+First the mesh face goes through the frame operation then the face inner is split the selected faces and allows the user to specify the push or pull amount from the center of the original polygon.
+For example, a four-sided polygon (quad) is split into 4 three-sided polygons with one shared vertex in the middle.
+The height input allows you to transform that vertex.

 ![IMAGE](images/09_transform-examples.png)
 >1.
 Mesh Window